R2RsquaredLSE/web-inflationdisasters/README.md

 - **Vintage 4:** The dataset was updated in December 2024 to cover probabilities until October 2024.
 - **Vintage 5:** The dataset was updated in May 2025 to cover probabilities until April 2025.
 - **Vintage 6:** The dataset was updated in October 2025 to cover probabilities until September 2025.
+- **Vintage 7:** The dataset was updated in March 2026 to cover probabilities until February 2026.

 ---

 # Authors and Reference:
-[How Likely Is an Inflation Disaster?](https://r2rsquaredlse.github.io/web-lines/25-infdis.pdf) (2025), Review of Financial Studies, forthcoming.
+[How Likely Is an Inflation Disaster?](https://doi.org/10.1093/rfs/hhaf058) (2025), Review of Financial Studies,  hhaf058, October.
 [bibtex](https://personal.lse.ac.uk/reisr/papers/25-infdis-bib.bib)
 - [Jens Hilscher](https://hilscher.ucdavis.edu)
 - [Alon Raviv](https://mba.biu.ac.il/en/raviv)